imranraad07/BugReportQA/release/README.md

 ## Project Setup
   - data: Please unzip data.zip in the main directory of the project
-  - embedding: Please download embeddings and unzip it in the main directory of the project: https://drive.google.com/file/d/1VCPUWwAC8LfvWhOvoUNZqBb9PIXnokX_/view?usp=sharing
+  - embedding: Please download embeddings and unzip it in the main directory of the project: <URL REMOVED FOR DOUBLE BLIND>

 ## Project Structure
 The project includes the following files and folders: